turingschool/curriculum/tutorials/javascript/jquery.markdown

 Before 3.1, dumping all JavaScript into `public/javascripts` got messy as applications grew.
 Many teams chose to move the folder to the `app` directory so it was closer to the Ruby application code.

-As you split up JavaScript into a bunch of separate files you're increasing the number of request/response cycles the client must perform to display the page.
-That can really slow the client down.
+As you split up JavaScript into a bunch of separate files you are increasing the number of request/response cycles that the client must perform to display the page.
+This can really slow the client down.

 #### Enter the Pipeline

-The solution to both these issues is the *Asset Pipeline*.
-The pipeline allows us to assemble multiple JS files server side, minify and compress them, then output a single file to the browser.
+The solution to both of these issues is the *Asset Pipeline*.
+The pipeline allows us to assemble multiple JS files server side, minify and compress them, and then output a single file to the browser.
 This results in just one request/response cycle, lower total I/O, and faster processing on the client.
 The component files live in the `app` directory and mirror the structure of other components.

 #### Writing JavaScript for the Pipeline

-The Rails 3.1 generators are setup to help you.
+The Rails 3.1 generators are set up to help you.
 When you generate an `ArticlesController`, for instance, it will create `app/assets/javascripts/articles.js.coffee`.
-That's where you'll write the JavaScript related to articles.
+This file is where you will write the JavaScript related to articles.

 What's `.coffee`?
-Let's next take a look at CoffeeScript.
+Next we will take a look at CoffeeScript.

 ## References